OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/debugging/listing_variables.rst

 ~~~~~~~~~~~~~~

 The :code:`list_outputs()` method will display all the outputs in execution order.
-There are many options to this method which we will explore below.
+There are many options to this method, which we will explore below.
 For this example,
 we will only display the value in addition to the name of the output variable.

 .. embed-test::